-Short Write Folder (25%)
+Short Write Folder (20%)

 You will need an additional folder for this.
 Short ("informal") writing might include reading responses, short analyses, or other smaller assignments that let you try out genres and style, think through responses to readings, and prepare for discussions or longer assignments.
 This writing is typically no more than 2 pages in length and may be assigned either as in-class work or as a brief entry to be done at home.
 Over the course of the semester, you can expect 8-16 such informal writing assignments that will be submitted together in the form of a miniature portfolio.
-The table of contents for this will accompany this syllabus.
 These assignments are designed to aid you in your critical thinking/reading/writing endeavors for this course and are NOT revisable.

-Participation (15%)
+Participation (20%)

 Participation is assessed not only on attendance, but also on your good citizenship, your investment in class activities and discussion, and your ability to respect and work well with others.
 In other words, attendance does not equal participation.
-My perception of your commitment and attitude will play a large role in this overall grade.
+My perception of your commitment and attitude will play a large role in this overall grade; therefore, if you have a bad attitude, it will be in your best interest to drop this class.
 You are welcome to talk to me if you have questions about your progress in the class.